medic/medic-docs/troubleshooting/conflicts.md

 A common problem, for example, might be sentinel hitting a document really quickly between you creating it and editing it.

+A less common problem that requires some special attention, is UUID collisions (see below).

 If you get stuck feel free to escalate to a developer, who can take a look.

 ### If appropriate, raise a bug